-The Corn Islands are two island oasis 43 and 53 miles of the coast of Carribean coast of Nicaragua and, though they are a “challenge” to get to, are worth the journey!
-If you are looking for a major slow down, limited cell service and a lot of time to read on the beach or play in the warm blue waters of the region than these islands are for you.
-Read on (3 minutes) to see where I stayed, what activities I partook in and to get a few tips to ensure your trip is a success.
+The Corn Islands are two island oasis, off of the Carribean coast of Nicaragua and, though they are a “challenge” to get to, they are worth the journey!
+If you are looking for an opportunity to slow down, unplug, read a book on the beach and swim in the warm blue waters, then this is these are the Islands for you.
+Read on (3 minutes) to see where I stayed, what activities I partook in and a few tips to ensure your coastal vacation is a success.

 How to get to the Corn Islands?

-First, you must fly from Managua via La Costena Airlines.
+First, you must fly from Managua via La Costena Airlines to Big Corn Island.

 Then, take a taxi for $1 per person from the airport to the ferry terminal.

-Pay approximately $7.00 (USD or Cordoba) per person for a 30-minute ferry from Big Corn to Little Corn.
+I paid approximately $7.00 (USD or about 230 Cordoba depending on the exchange rate) for a 30-minute ferry from Big Corn to Little Corn.
 Upon arrival, I hoped in a water taxi that took me to the islands most luxurious resort called Yemaya.

 Tip: bring loads of cash to Little Corn Island.

 There are no ATM’s and many of the vendors prefer cash.

 Little Corn Island is known for a being a sleepy place that is best for relaxing on the beach or diving.
 I opted to spend most of my time in the water by snorkeling, paddleboarding and free diving.
 Fishing is available upon request as well – I recommend asking around to get the best rate.

 Please enter an Access Token on the Instagram Feed plugin Settings page.